abnerjosefelixbarbosa/addison-global/README.md

 # project resources

-- Java 17 - used for java version.
+- Java 17 - used to java version.
-- Spring boot - used for framework.
+- Spring boot - used to framework.
-- Lombok - used for generate getter and setter methods.
+- Lombok - used to generate getter and setter methods.
-- SOLID - used for architecture.
+- SOLID - used to architecture.
-- MVC - used for architecture.
+- MVC - used to architecture.
-- Swegger 3 - used for document this API.
+- Swegger 3 - used to document this API.
-- Validation - used for validate fields externally.
+- Validation - used to validate fields externally.
-- Threads - used for delay process by 5000 milliseconds.
+- Threads - used to delay process by 5000 milliseconds.
+- Junit 5 - used to unit testing.

 # project execution